777genius/claude-notifications/README.md

 - Duplication increases during long sessions (2x → 4x → 10x+)

 **Plugin Protection:**
-The plugin uses two-phase lock-file deduplication to prevent most duplicates:
-- ✅ Catches 98-99% of duplicate hook executions
+The plugin uses an early duplicate check plus an atomic lock acquisition right before sending:
+- ✅ Early duplicate detection without creating a lock (allows retries if a process exits early)
+- ✅ Atomic lock via noclobber to prevent simultaneous send
+- ✅ Stale locks (>2s) are ignored and safely replaced
 - ✅ Guarantees at least 1 notification is sent
-- ⚠️ Small chance (~1-2%) of 2 notifications (better than 0!)

 **What you'll see:**
 ```